tecas1/tecas1.github.io/_posts/2025-10-29-heat-and-make-snow.md

 Could we heat their chalets at the same time?

 You could put a snowmaker in the basement of the chalet.
-Water comes in, ice goes out, the extracted heat keeps the chalet warm.
+Water comes in, snow goes out, the extracted heat keeps the chalet warm.

 These [L30](https://latitude90.ca/documentation/) units from [Latitude 90](https://latitude90.ca/) draw 67kW and create 60,000 kg of snow per day.